-Stephen noted the GEO Strategic Plan is adopting many of suggestions that CEOS has made in the past, and CEOS may be more directly involved in the management process after GEO Plenary (i.e. Programme Board, Executive Committee).
+Stephen noted the GEO Strategic Plan is adopting many of the suggestions that CEOS has made in the past, and CEOS may be more directly involved in the management process after GEO Plenary (i.e. Programme Board, Executive Committee).
 Though there may be changes to this structure as things are finalised prior to GEO Plenary.

 A brief discussion followed: